httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Note that it is not a goal of this document to redefine the syntax of existing HTTP headers; the mechanisms described herein are only intended to be used with headers that explicitly opt into them.

-To specify a header field that is a Structured Header, see {{specify}}.
+{{specify}} describes how to specify a Structured Header.

 {{types}} defines a number of abstract data types that can be used in Structured Headers.
 Those abstract types can be serialized into and parsed from textual headers -- such as those used in HTTP/1 -- using the algorithms described in {{text}}.

 ## Intentionally Strict Processing {#strict}